engtuncay/engtuncay.github.io/web-css/css-notes-04-02-borders.md

 ```

-Note: None of the OTHER CSS border properties (which you will learn more about in the next chapters) will have ANY effect unless the border-style property is set!
+✏ Note: None of the OTHER CSS border properties (which you will learn more about in the next chapters) will have ANY effect unless the border-style property is set!

-## CSS Border Width
+## Border Width

 The border-width property specifies the width of the four borders.

 The width can be set as a specific size (in px, pt, cm, em, etc) or by using one of the three pre-defined values: thin, medium, or thick:

-Example

-Demonstration of the different border widths:
+Example : Demonstration of the different border widths:

 ```css
 p.one {